Edward Śmigły-Rydz: Internment in Romania

-Rydz-Śmigły was transferred from the internment camp to the villa of a former Romanian prime minister in Dragoslavele, from where he escaped on 10 December 1940 and crossed illegally into Hungary.
+Śmigły-Rydz was transferred from the internment camp to the villa of a former Romanian prime minister in Dragoslavele, from where he escaped on 10 December 1940 and crossed illegally into Hungary.

 His flight to Hungary and rumours about his planned return to Poland were a source of considerable displeasure to his rival Sikorski, now Prime Minister.
-Sikorski had been in opposition to Rydz-Śmigły and Piłsudski from the time of the 1926 May Coup.
+Sikorski had been in opposition to Śmigły-Rydz and Piłsudski from the time of the 1926 May Coup.
 Sikorski declared in a telegram to General Stefan Grot-Rowecki, leader of the Armia Krajowa (AK) underground resistance in Poland: "the Polish Government will regard a sojourn of the Marshal in Poland as a sabotage of its work in the country.
 The Marshal must as soon as possible move to some country of the British Empire".

+Return to Poland and death

-However, Rydz-Śmigły left Hungary on 25 October 1941, and travelling through Slovakia reached Poland.
+However, Śmigły-Rydz left Hungary on 25 October 1941, and travelling through Slovakia reached Poland.
 On 30 October, in strict secrecy, he came back to Warsaw to participate in the resistance movement as a common underground soldier, thus voluntarily suspending his rank as Marshal of Poland.
 He managed to contact Grot-Rowecki, but remained incognito.
 He died suddenly of heart failure at the age of 55, on 2 December 1941, only five weeks after his arrival in Warsaw.

+Rydz was married to Marta Zaleska, née Thomas; they had no children.

 He was buried in Warsaw under his nom de guerre "Adam Zawisza".
 His tombstone at the Powązki Cemetery bore this assumed name until 1991.
 A new tombstone inscribed with the Marshal's full name was placed over his grave by the people of Warsaw in 1994.

-Rydz was married to Marta Zaleska, née Thomas; they had no children.

 Legacy

-Edward Rydz-Śmigły's reputation after World War II was generally negative.
+Edward Śmigły-Rydz's reputation after World War II was generally negative.
 In the Soviet Union, the Polish People's Republic, and other Eastern Bloc states, he was denounced for his participation in the Polish-Soviet War in 1920, for the political repression of far-left elements under his military government of the late 1930s, and for his key role in the Polish defeat of 1939.
 In the West, due to the influence of anti-Piłsudski circles (with Władysław Sikorski as their foremost representative), he was seen as having fled the battlefield in 1939, and little recognition was given to the actual and impossible circumstances of Poland's invasion and defeat by the Germans and Soviets.

-In 2016 a large and detailed oil painting was discovered amongst the archives of The Sikorski Museum in London.
+In 2016, a large and detailed oil painting was discovered amongst the archives of the Sikorski Museum in London.
 It had been folded into four and hidden in a briefcase by an unknown person and smuggled to Britain to avoid being taken by the Nazi occupation forces.
-After quite a feat of restoration funded by Philip Bujak, a private member of The Polish Heritage Society, the fully restored painting was presented back to the Sikorski Institute where it is currently on display.
+After quite a feat of restoration funded by Philip Bujak, a member of the Polish Heritage Society, the fully restored painting was presented back to the Sikorski Institute where it is currently on display.